Rectal douching: Uses

 Rectal douching is a hygienic practice to clean the rectum to void hardened stools as opposed to a pharmaceutical method to soften the stool.

-Rectal douching is distinguished from anal cleansing, which is the routine cleaning of the anus after defecation, and enema, which is the rinsing of part of the large intestine.
+Rectal douching is distinguished from anal cleansing, which is the routine cleaning of the anus after defecation.

 Risks

 Evidence is not clear, but it is possible that rectal douching before anal sex can increase the risk of transferring HIV, and other diseases.
 There is evidence that douching sometimes can disrupt the epithelium, or tissue in the rectum, and if this tissue is damaged, then diseases can spread more easily.

 Rectal douching before anal sex increases the risk of transfer of Hepatitis B.

 There are reports that activities which can have the side effect of causing unintentional forcing of water into the rectum, such as waterskiing, may cause discomfort but can potentially bring other harms.

 Technique

 Liquid, typically water, is inserted into the rectum by means of some tool.
 After some time, the water is expelled in the manner of a routine bowel movement, and, in the process, the rectum eliminates waste and is cleaned.

 Most people who use rectal douching do so with plain water.
 The use of a hose connected to a tap, either in a shower or sink, has been reported as the most popular way to administer a douche.
 Another popular way is with a handheld bulb and syringe designed for rectal douching.

 Less commonly, some people used commercial products sold for performing rectal douching, with single-use bottles of saline being most used.
 Also commercially available but even less commonly used for rectal douching are mineral oil products intended to assist in an enema.